Meal: Champagne breakfast

-Refer to this Wikipedia Breakfast page for a list of countries and continents and their variations of breakfast.
-The cuisine articles linked in the breakfast page regarding each countries and continents cuisine may display variations of breakfast more thoroughly.
+Refer to the Wikipedia Breakfast page for a list of countries and continents and their variations of breakfast.
+The cuisine articles linked in the breakfast page regarding each country's and continent's cuisine may display variations of breakfast more thoroughly.

 Lunch

+Lunch is a meal typically eaten at midday; it varies in size by culture and region.

-Lunch, the abbreviation for luncheon, is a light meal typically eaten at midday.
-The origin of the words lunch and luncheon relate to a small snack originally eaten at any time of the day or night.
-During the 20th century the meaning gradually narrowed to a small or mid-sized meal eaten at midday.
+The word lunch is an abbreviation for luncheon, whose origin relates to a small snack originally eaten at any time of the day or night.
+During the 20th century, the meaning in English gradually narrowed to a small or mid-sized meal eaten at midday.
 Lunch is commonly the second meal of the day after breakfast.
-The meal varies in size depending on the culture, and significant variations exist in different areas of the world.
+Significant variations exist in different areas of the world.
 In some parts of the UK it can be called dinner or lunch, with the last meal called tea.